The Law That Governed Your Taxes for 65 Years Just Changed

 3. Virtual Digital Space Powers for Tax Authorities

-This is a new addition with no equivalent in the 1961 Act.
-Tax authorities can now conduct search and seizure proceedings in your "virtual digital space" — which includes email accounts, social media profiles, online trading platforms, and websites.
-They can override access codes if required documents are not produced.
+This is genuinely new and has no equivalent in the 1961 Act.
+Tax authorities now have explicit statutory authority to conduct search and seizure proceedings in digital accounts: email servers, social media profiles, online trading platforms, and websites.
+They access codes if required documents are not produced.
+The provision is aimed at large-scale tax evasion using digital accounts, not at routine salaried employees or small investors.

-For the vast majority of salaried employees and small investors, this has zero practical impact.
-But if you hold significant undisclosed assets or have unexplained transactions in digital accounts, this is a notable expansion of enforcement powers.
+For the vast majority of salaried employees and small investors: zero practical impact.
+For anyone with significant undisclosed assets or unexplained digital account transactions: this is a materially expanded enforcement capability.

 4. Clearer Dispute Resolution for NRIs and Transfer Pricing Cases